Click to download now, finish the installation quickly, and directly unlock the "all-round experience"

 ⚖️ Pros & Cons Analysis

-- ❌ The Bad: Once the train station is fully populated, the long-term incentive to continue playing diminishes for some users.
+- ❌ The Bad: Once the train station is fully populated, the long-term replay value may diminish for players who require deep progression systems.

 🛠️ Room for Improvement